joshua-poon/poonos/_posts/life/2022-6-29-primary-school.md

     - never owned electronics but played on my iPad
 - iPad games
     - Minecraft, Subway Surfers and Chinese Writer were some games I played
+- gangup tiggy, bob down tiggy
+    - terms such as 'no foxguarding'
+- fun quotes such as 'spell ICUP' and 'spell PIG backwards'

 ![Four Square](/assets/nostalgia/four_square.webp){:width="500"}